 Wisdom Teeth (Third Molars)

 Do wisdom teeth cause teeth to get crooked?

 Research has shown this may not be true.

 Why do wisdom teeth need to be removed?

 Wisdom teeth do not cause crooked teeth but they can cause gum problems, swelling if impacted, and trap food below the gum tissue causing infection.
 It is much nicer to plan for their removal rather than have them removed under emergency conditions.

 When is a good time to have wisdom teeth removed?

-The best time according to oral surgeons is when approximately 2/3 or so of the root is formed.
-Some time after age 16 or 18 seems to be the average.
+The best time according to oral surgeons is when approximately 2/3 of the root has formed.
+Some time after age 16 seems to be the average.